Please or Register to create posts and topics.

 Rerouted to "The Baths, Caledon".

 Percy Horsfall (c.
-1879–1920s) was one of Lord Alfred Milner’s so-called “bright young men” — the elite circle of often Oxford educated administrators and intellectuals who formed the 'Kindergarten', as Milner called it, during his tenure as High Commissioner for South Africa (1897–1905).
-Educated in England, Horsfall entered the Colonial Service and was posted to South Africa in the wake of the Boer War, where he became a minor and overlooked part of the administrative apparatus helping to build the new Union of South Africa (established 1910).
+1879–1920s) was one of Lord Alfred Milner’s so-called “bright young men” — the elite circle of often Oxford-educated administrators and intellectuals who formed the 'Kindergarten', as Milner called them during his time as High Commissioner for South Africa (1897–1905).
+Educated in England, Horsfall entered the Colonial Service and was posted to South Africa in the wake of the South African War.
+He became a minor and overlooked part of the administrative apparatus helping to build Britain's new Union of South Africa, established 1910.

 OCR (creating readable text from scan) and translation courtesy of ChatGPT (OpenAI).